Summary: No

 Conclusion

 I would never recommend Cologne as a city to visit.
-Guides to Cologne should be consulted only in the instance where you are trapped in the city and have no option to leave.
+A guide to Cologne should be consulted only when you are trapped in the city and have no option to leave.

-Once you are able to escape, I have page dedicated to the region around Cologne:
+Once you are able to escape, I have several pages dedicated to exploring the region around Cologne: